 As long as your server/bridge/nodes are running you have a live bridge between the 2 modes.
 Users on either side will not have to do anything out of the ordinary.
 AllStar users coming over to DMR do not have DMR numbers so DMR users will see the club/personal number of the number you chose in the MMDVM config.

-> Hopefully, with that, your AllStar Node and DMR bridge are going!
+Hopefully, with that, your AllStar Node and DMR bridge is running!

 If not, don’t stress help is an email or remote session away.
 It’s probably something small that’s stopping it.
 There are lots of ways to do this and none of it is documented that great but be persistent and ask questions it took me a good week on an off to get mine online and tons of trial and error.
 Maybe this guide will help you with the concepts and get you going faster than it took me.